Getting the Right Clients

 Those are the people you should be taking to lunch!

-Merrilyn Astin Tarlton has been helping lawyers and law firms think differently about the business of practicing law since 1984.
+Merrilyn Astin Tarlton is the author of the new Attorney at Work book,"Getting Clients: For Lawyers Starting Out or Starting Over".
+She has been helping lawyers and law firms think differently about the business of practicing law since 1984.
 She is Partner/Catalyst at Attorney at Work, a founding member of the Legal Marketing Association, an LMA Hall of Fame inductee, and a past President of the College of Law Practice Management.
-Her book, "Getting Clients: For Lawyers Starting Out or Starting Over" will be out in November 2016.
 Learn more about Merrilyn here and follow her on Twitter @astintarlton.

 Illustration ©iStockPhoto.comSponsored Links